flaviut/nim-by-example/content/for_iterators.md

 ---
-title: If, Else, While, Block
+title: For Loops & Iterators
 ---
 # For Loops & Iterators